 Stage 2 – Change Default DNS Settings on your PC

-- Press “Win logo + R” hotkey to open Run dialog box.
+- Press the “Win + R” hotkey to open Run dialog box.

 - Insert the command ncpa.cpl and click OK.

-- Do a right-click on the connected network and choose Properties.
+- Right-click on the connected network and choose Properties.

-- Now, perform a double-click on Internet Protocol Version 4 (TCP/IPv4) or Internet Protocol Version 6 (TCP/IPv6).
+- Now, double-click on Internet Protocol Version 4 (TCP/IPv4) or Internet Protocol Version 6 (TCP/IPv6).
 However, it completely depends on which version of IP your ISP is using.

-- Subsequently, select the radio button Use the following DNS server addresses.
+- Select the radio button Use the following DNS server addresses.
 Moving on, provide the IP addresses as given below –

 |Server Owner||Server IP addresses|